-Ed Westwick's Upcoming BBC Productions Have Been Paused Following Assault Allegations
+Ed Westwick's Upcoming BBC Productions Have Been Paused In Light Of LAPD Investigation

 In light of the current LAPD investigation of sexual assault allegations against Ed Westwick, the BBC have announced that two productions starring Westwick have been paused.
 The UK broadcaster has chosen not to air Ordeal Of Innocence, an upcoming Agatha Christie special, while the BBC series, White Gold, has had filming interrupted, with Westwick not currently participating in it's production.
 In a statement, the BBC said: